 Elder abuse or neglect in a nursing home or assisted living facility is a fear many aging Americans face.
 Many residents are frail, vulnerable and incapacitated, and depend upon the employees and staff to meet their most basic needs.

 Nursing homes and assisted living facilities are often understaffed or use inadequately trained personnel.
 As a result, residents are ignored, fall and suffer broken bones, head injuries, bed sores or maladies.
 Residents not properly supervised can wander from the facility and be injured or killed.
-If your loved one is the victim of nursing home abuse, our experienced elder abuse attorneys at Shultz & Rollins in Yuma, AZ can help.
+If your loved one is the victim of nursing home abuse, our experienced elder abuse attorneys in Tucson at Shultz & Rollins can help.

 Arizona law states that an incapacitated or vulnerable adult whose life or health has been endangered or injured by neglect, abuse or exploitation may file a lawsuit against any person or corporation that has been employed or assumed the duty to provide care for an incapacitated or vulnerable adult.
 If liable, they can be ordered to pay "actual and consequential damages, as well as punitive damages, costs of suit and reasonable attorney fees” to those persons injured by these types of conduct.

 If you or your loved one has been neglected, abused, or injured while in the care of a nursing home or other healthcare facility, contact the nursing home abuse lawyers at Shultz & Rollins in Tucson and Yuma today to set up a free and confidential consultation and receive a preliminary case evaluation.

 In his September 2008 report "Trends in Nursing Home Deficiencies and Complaints," Daniel R. Levinson, the Inspector General of the United States Department of Health & Human Services stated: